Moments after NCAA adopts interim NIL policy, Washington State launches ‘Cougar Pursuit’ program

 “We believe our Cougar Pursuit initiative is one of the most important resources we can offer our student-athletes during their WSU experience, that will ultimately impact them for years to come,” WSU Director of Athletics Pat Chun said.
 “The Cougar Pursuit now includes campus partnerships, technology and education to allow our student-athletes to maximize their name, image and likeness.
 We are excited about the new opportunities available for our WSU student-athletes and remain steadfast in our commitment to offer the most unique and impactful student-athlete experience in the nation.”

-Multiple WSU athletes, including preseason All-American Max Borghi, teased “The Cougar Pursuit” program on Tuesday in social media posts inviting companies to contact them regarding NIL opportunities.
-Eight former and current WSU athletes from a variety of programs were quoted at the bottom of the school’s release about the opportunity to explore opportunities with their name, image and likeness.
+Multiple WSU athletes, including preseason All-American Max Borghi, teased “The Cougar Pursuit” program Tuesday in social media posts inviting companies to contact them regarding NIL opportunities.
+Eight former and current WSU athletes from a variety of programs were quoted at the bottom of the school’s release about exploring opportunities regarding their name, image and likeness.

-“I think Name, Image and Likeness will help me reach my goals by providing a new outlet to my full potential and opening opportunities that many people before me did not have,” said Noah Williams, a junior guard on the WSU men’s basketball team.
+“I think name, image and likeness will help me reach my goals by providing a new outlet to my full potential and opening opportunities that many people before me did not have,” said Noah Williams, a junior guard on the WSU men’s basketball team.
 “This is the future.”

-WSU’s partnership with INFLCR, a company that serves more than 9,500 student-athletes, representatives from every major NCAA conference and seven other Pac-12 institutions, will help Cougar athletes obtain content and analytical date to help them create and boost their personal brands.
+WSU’s partnership with INFLCR, a company that serves more than 9,500 student-athletes, representatives from every major NCAA conference and seven other Pac-12 institutions, will help Cougar athletes obtain content and analytical data to help them create and boost their personal brands.

-“Through INFLCR’s compliance exchange, student-athletes will be able to connect to the best marketplaces where they can sign up to monetize on their NIL,” founder Jim Cavale said in WSU’s release.
+“Through INFLCR’s compliance exchange, student-athletes will be able to connect to the best marketplaces where they can sign up to monetize on their NIL,” founder Jim Cavale said in WSU’s news release.
 “The best part is that we are going to keep WSU student-athletes safe.
 Through INFLCR Verified, WSU’s compliance department can oversee all NIL transactions to ensure that NIL regulations are being followed.”

-The company hand-picked six WSU athletes to participate in the “Cougar Pursuit” expansion on Tuesday: Borghi and Ron Stone Jr. of the football team, Michaela Jones of the women’s basketball team, Elyse Bennett of the soccer team, Cameron Merch of the women’s golf team and Julianna Dalton of the volleyball team.
-After releasing personalized graphics, the six athletes saw a combined increase of 1,107 social media followers and had a combined 5,725 interactions (likes, shares, retweets) by the time WSU officially launched its NIL program.
+The company hand-picked six WSU athletes to participate in the “Cougar Pursuit” expansion Tuesday: Borghi and Ron Stone Jr. of the football team, Michaela Jones of the women’s basketball team, Elyse Bennett of the soccer team, Cameron Merch of the women’s golf team and Julianna Dalton of the volleyball team.
+After releasing personalized graphics, the six athletes saw a combined increase of 1,107 social-media followers and had a combined 5,725 interactions (likes, shares, retweets) by the time WSU officially launched its NIL program.

 Other schools in the state and region have debuted similar programs anticipating more NIL movement this week.
 On June 22, Gonzaga announced the creation of its “Next Level” program, which will target “personal brand management, financial literacy, business and entrepreneurship, social media, and NIL legislation.”
-GU is also partnering with INFLCR to help empower athletes to take advantage of NIL opportunities.
+GU also is partnering with INFLCR to help empower athletes to take advantage of NIL opportunities.

 In February, the University of Washington pulled back the curtains on its own NIL program, “Boundless Futures,” which was described by the school as “a comprehensive personal, professional and leadership development program.”
 UW’s program will include educational courses through the Foster School of Business, along with a partnership with brand-building platform Opendorse.